 In addition to the overall wetlands discussion presented in Section 4.1.4.1, Apra Harbor, there are three wetland areas located on Naval Base Guam that warrant discussion: Wetlands H, X, and SV-O. Wetland H is located east of Abo Cove, on the inland side of Marine Drive and is part of the larger (100 ac [40.5 ha]) open surface water and wetland complex located in Camp Covington.
 Wetland H is approximately 24.7 ac (10 ha) and contains both estuarine and palustrine systems.
 Wetland X is located just to the east of Wetland U and Marine Drive.
 This small, 0.10 ac (0.04 ha) palustrine, emergent, persistent, seasonal water regime wetland extends parallel to Marine Drive along a Navy pipeline easement.
-Wetland SV-O, located at the southwestern corner of the Fleet and Industrial Supply Center perimeter fence line and Marine Drive, is a 2.02 ac (0.82 ha) palustrine, emergent, persistent, seasonal water regime wetland (NAVFAC Marianas 1998, AECOS and Wil Chee 2009).
-In addition, this area was part of an additional investigation to verify presence of wetlands using remotely- sensed data verified by ground-truthing.
+Wetland SV-O, located at the southwestern corner of the FISC perimeter fence line and Marine Drive, is a 2.02 ac (0.82 ha) palustrine, emergent, persistent, seasonal water regime wetland (NAVFAC Marianas 1998, 2009).
+In addition, this area is a part of an additional investigation to verify presence of wetlands using remotely sensed data verified by ground truthing.
+Results of the investigation will be incorporated into the Final EIS

 The aforementioned delineated highlighted wetlands located on Naval Base Guam total 124.80 ac (50.09 ha).
-Table 4.1-7 presents a summary of the delineated wetland areas on Naval Base Guam.
+Table 4.1-6 presents a summary of the delineated wetland areas on Naval Base Guam.

+Table 4.1-0.
+Summary of Wetland Areas on Naval Dase Guann

 Wetland Area Size (ac/ha)

 Н 100.00/40.5

 Х 24.7/10.00

 SV-O 0.10/0.04

 Total 124.8/50.09

-1000 15000 1971 0

-Table 4.1-7.
-Summary of Wetland Areas on Naval Base C Guam --- ------
+Table 4.1-6.
+Summary of Wetland Areas on Naval Base Guam

-Source: NAVFAC Marianas 1998, AECOS and Wil Chee 2009.
+Source: NAVFAC Marianas 1998, 2009